AlphaBiolabs offers a full alcohol testing service including:

 We recommend a blood test to detect alcohol biomarkers in conjunction with clinical assessment to gain a greater insight into an individual’s alcohol use.

 Blood alcohol tests are made up of a liver function test (LFT), a carbohydrate deficient transferrin (CDT) test, a mean corpuscular volume (MCV) test and phosphatidylethanol (PEth) testing.
 LFT looks at the functionality of the liver, the same way a medical professional would.
 CDT test gives a 4-week window of detection period and is a very good indicator if someone is drinking alcohol to chronic and excessive levels.
 An elevated MCV marker is an indicator of ingested alcohol.
 PEth is a direct marker of alcohol and is therefore the most accurate of the blood tests to determine alcohol abuse.

 Alcohol abuse can be detected in head hair by testing for two different alcohol metabolites.
-The first metabolite is ethyl glucuronide (EtG) and the second metabolite is fatty acid ethyl ester (FAEE) and they can both be found and extracted from the hair.
+The first metabolite is ethyl glucuronide (EtG) and the second metabolite is a fatty acid ethyl ester (FAEE); ethyl palmitate (EtPa).
+These metabolites can both be found and extracted from the hair.